kentcdodds/old-kentcdodds.com/content/blog/avoid-nesting-when-youre-testing/index.md

 tests failing, ultimately resulting in a lot of error output that is harder to debug.

+> NOTE: This example was written before `@testing-library/react@9` which made
+> cleanup automatic.
+But the concept still applies and I didn't want to rewrite
+> the example 😅

 For example, React Testing Library will insert your component into the document, and if you don't cleanup after each test, then your tests can run over
 themselves: